 Shenikwa Medlock began her journey advocating for her now 21year old daughter when she was 5 years old.
 Shenikwa a made transition to Education Advocacy as a professional career choice in 2010.

 She opened her own advocacy business in 2012.
 Previously volunteered with Texas’ Parent Training and Information Center, Partners Resource Network as a Volunteer Parent Leader, and Texas Parent 2 Parent as a Parent Match Volunteer.
-She is a paralegal with an active member designation in the State Bar of Texas Paralegal Division.
-She is also a Commissioned Notary Public in the State of Texas.
+She is a paralegal with an active member designation in the Paralegal Division of the State Bar of Texas.
+Mrs. Medlock is one of the 1% of paralegals with membership to the Paralegal Division of the State Bar of Texas She is also a Commissioned Notary Public in the State of Texas.

 Shenikwa’s business helps, families in special education matters: IEP/ Special Education, 504 / Americans with Disabilities Act (ADA), Admission Review and Dismissal (ARD), Manifestation Determination Review (MDR), Administrative Hearing and more.

 Mrs. Medlock provides Continuing Legal Education and professional services for families, attorneys, and paralegals on a variety of education subject matter: Administrative Hearing, Power of Attorney, Notary, Screen recording Audio Recording for hearings, meetings, subtitles, closed captioning and etc.